himmAllRight/LEARN/video_wav_convert_README.txt

 4. When the script is done running, to pull the package from the remote to your computer, just drag the newly generated tar.gz package to a location on your computer in WinSCP.
+5. Unzip the package using a program like WinRAR.

 When running the script on a remote machine, you will have to connect to the